pitchmuc/adobe-analytics-api-2.0/docs/requestCreator.md

   Arguments:
   * dimension : REQUIRED : the dimension to build your report on

-* `setDataViewId()`
+* `setRSID()`
-  Set the dataView ID to be used for the reporting.
+  Set the reportSuite ID to be used for the reporting.
   Arguments:
-  * dataViewId : REQUIRED : The Data View ID to be passed.
+  * rsid : REQUIRED : The reportSuite ID to be passed.

 * `addMetric()`
   Add a metric to the Request.